dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 ## JavaScript client logging

-> [!NOTE]
+> [!WARNING]
 > Client-side logs may contain sensitive information from your application. **Never** post raw logs from production applications to public forums like GitHub.

-When using the JavaScript client, you can configure logging options using the `.configureLogging` method on `HubConnectionBuilder`:
+When using the JavaScript client, you can configure logging options using the `configureLogging` method on `HubConnectionBuilder`:

 [!code-javascript[Configuring logging in the JavaScript client](diagnostics/logging-config-js.js?highlight=3)]

-> [!NOTE]
-> To disable logging entirely, specify `signalR.LogLevel.None` in the `configureLogging` method.
+To disable logging entirely, specify `signalR.LogLevel.None` in the `configureLogging` method.

-Log levels available to the JavaScript client are listed below.
-Setting the log level to one of these values enables logging of message at that level, as well as all log levels above it on the table below:
+The following table shows log levels available to the JavaScript client.
+Setting the log level to one of these values enables logging at that level and all levels above it in the table.

 | Level | Description |
 | ----- | ----------- |